 The Advantages of Packet Switching

 While packet switching may not be as suited to voice calls as circuit switching, it has a number of advantages that are hard to ignore.
 The main advantage that packet switching has over circuit switching is its efficiency.
-Packets can find their own paths to their destination without the need for a dedicated channel.
-In contrast, in circuit switching networks devices can’t use the channel until the voice communication has been terminated.
+Packets can find their own data paths to their destination address without the need for a dedicated channel.
+In contrast, in-circuit switching network devices can’t use the channel until the voice communication has been terminated.

 Packet switching is also reliable because it helps to eliminate packet loss.
-With packet switching packets can be resent if they don’t reach their destination.
-This isn’t the case for circuit switching which doesn’t have the means to sent lost packets.
+With packet switching, data packets can be resent if they don’t reach their destination.
+This isn’t the case for circuit switching which doesn’t have the means to send lost packets.
 As a result, packet switching is the more reliable method of the two because it ensures that packets reach their destination.